Apple and Almond Stuffed Pork Chops

 2. Slice the pork chops through the center towards the bone, leaving the end intact.

-3. Season both sides of each pork chop with salt and pepper to taste.
+3. Season both sides of each pork chop with salt and pepper.

 4. Spoon the stuffing into the opening of each pork chop, being careful to press each side of the chop together to keep the stuffing in place.